 Honestly ask yourself, “Am I a tub person?”

 Most folks believe a tub is mandatory in a master bathroom remodel.
-Not true.
-A tub is not always necessary or even a good idea, based on your individual needs.
+Not always true – as per our expert Sacramento remodel designers.
+A tub is not always necessary, when you set out for a bathroom remodeling project.
+It is not even a good idea always.
+Moreover, it depends on your individual needs.
 If you kept a log each day, how many times would you use a tub in a year?
 Also, how long are you going to be in the home?
 If you aren’t ever moving, then resale is unimportant.
 Even if you plan on moving, a spa like shower will help many buyers forget all about a tub.

 Plan for the future when planning a bathroom remodel.